JeremS/cljss-core/README.md

 #### nested rules
-We can also nest rule "à la" scss etc...
+We can also nest rule "à la" scss, stylus etc...

 ```clojure
 [:#container